Assistant Professor of Social Work

 Copies of academic transcripts verifying terminal degree (official transcripts will be required prior to hiring)

-Successful candidates must provide official transcripts documenting academic credentials required for the position.
+Successful candidate must provide official transcripts documenting academic credentials required for the position.

 Applicants must be eligible to work in the United States.